 Born in 2008 in Vilnius, Lithuania, Vinted is a real unicorn!
 In the French e-commerce market, the marketplace is very successful and used by a huge amount of consumers.
 As an example, in 2022, Vinted reached a monthly web traffic of more than 20 million visits.

 Second-hand fashion is expected to be worth $2.2 billion by 2025 (Statista), and Vinted is the leader in the French market and Europe.
 At the beginning of 2021, there were 37 million members on Vinted, almost half of them being French.
+One year later, 65 million registered shoppers were using the marketplace.
 In addition to its huge popularity, the marketplace is quite simple to use and you can build a strong community.

 Fnac is one of the most known brands in terms of cultural goods and services in France, if not the most known.
 During 2022 revenue reached US$580.8m and is ranked #4 in Electronics & Media market in the country just behind amazon.fr, apple.com, and cdiscount.com.